 Place the facing piece on top and stitch .
 Turn the facing to the other side and press in place.

-Sewing trims/ piping on the V neckline is slightly tricky – to get it without puckers needs some patience and practise.
-Careful sewing and clipping at the right places can make your job easier
+Sewing trims/ piping on the V neckline is slightly tricky – to get it without puckers needs some patience and practice.
+Careful sewing and clipping at the right places can make your job easier.

 Cut the piping ( checkout the post on making and sewing piping for details on how to make your own piping cord) 2 pieces for either side of your Vneckline.